logo of design your homeschoolhomeschool photos

 Homeschooling can be tough, but if you work against yourself and your personality, it will be tougher.
 Don’t compare yourself with others around you, but learn which approach suits you.
 No-one fits in one box completely, nor do you need to.
 Inside each approach or unique style of homeschooling, there is room to adjust the material to suit your child’s specific learning bent or style.

-• Do you look for common ways to complete tasks?
+• Do you (or your chn) look for common ways to complete tasks?

 • Are you looking for guidance and step-by-step direction?